 In more recent years I have been personally involved in a supportive context, in many of the challenging issues that can arise for the LGBTQI community, in particular those surrounding the needs of transgender people.
 On many occasions, I have experienced for myself how mindful awareness, when combined with kindness and compassion, can support all of us – regardless of gender, religion, class, colour or race – in coming to terms with our own truths as we learn how we can ourselves, unlock the inner freedom we all need to be who we truly are.

-I am qualified to teach the secular Mindfulness Based Living Course, as devised by The UK Mindfulness Association.
-I have 2 years of PG experience in mindfulness studies through The University of Aberdeen.
-I have also been the recipient of many spiritual teachings and wellbeing training courses over the years.
+I am qualified to teach the secular Mindfulness Based Living Course, and the follow-up Compassion Based Living Course, as devised by The UK Mindfulness Association.
+I am now entering my final year of the The University of Aberdeen’s MSc in Mindfulness Studies.
+I have also attended numerous other philosophical teachings and wellbeing training courses over the years.
 5 Rhythms – mindful dance meditation is one of my enduring passions – that and walking in the countryside with my dog.

 I am deeply committed to sharing with you, the benefits of the goodwill, the support and the mindfulness training that I have been so fortunate to have had in my life, so that you and those around you may also benefit.